caocscar/workshops/pyspark/scala.md

 **Note:** ARC-TS has a [Getting Started with Hadoop User Guide](http://arc-ts.umich.edu/new-hadoop-user-guide/)

 # Scala Interactive Shell
 The interactive shell is analogous to a python console.
-The following command starts up the interactive shell for PySpark with default settings (`--executor-cores 2`) in the `default` queue.
+The following command starts up the interactive shell for PySpark with default settings (`--executor-cores 2 --num-exeuctors 1 --exeuctor-memory 5g`) in the `default` queue.
 `spark-shell --master yarn --queue default`

 The following line adds some custom settings.
 The 'XXXX' should be a number between 4040 and 4150.